gradle/build-tool-training-exercises/Gradle_Build_Cache_Deep_Dive/exercise1/README.md

 }
 ```

-Now run the task twice, you will see that it always exeutes the action.
+Run the task twice, you will see that it always executes the action.
 It
 doesn't even have incremental build support.
 This is because Gradle doesn't
 know what the inputs and outputs are.